EchelonX-Ray/ttygraphics/README.md

 a way as to no long even accept Ctrl+Alt+F[x] commands to change TTYs to one that worked.
 I am
 including a supplementary program source file that you can build and run to try to do this for you
 should you encounter the same problem.
 To run it, would will probably have to have an alternative interface
 available, like SSH.
 The file is called: "fix_my_tty.c".
-GCC should compile it without and addtional
+GCC should compile it without any addtional
 options.

 --------------------------------------------------------------------------------